flenniken/collections/docs/request-logging.md

 * select all the logs by clicking "Log stream" checkbox
 * click Actions → "Export Data to Amazon S3"
 * configure the time range
-* select the bucket name (sflennikco) and enter "logs/lambda" for "S3 bucket prefix"
+* select the bucket name `sflennikco` and enter `logs/lambda` for "S3 bucket prefix"
 * click Export

 The S3 folder structure: